skellat/new-blog-post-tweety/README.md

 # New Blog Post-Tweety

-This is my blog's scaffolding and content.
+This is my blog's scaffolding and its content.
 I have [a user account on a Mastodon instance](https://mas.to/@smkellat) and new posts from this blog are auto-posted to it using automation on a free tier ARM instance on Oracle Cloud.
 RSS is available and its use is encouraged.
 The Twitter account was deactivated on January 24th and is **not** returning.
 Twitter has become a bad neighborhood these days.

 Writing is a form of therapy.
 This is helpful to me.
 Whether or not these posts are helpful to others is up for debate.